local-food-in-leh-ladakh

 4. Festivals & Local Events

-If you’re lucky enough to visit during Losar (Ladakhi New Year) or the Hemis Festival, you’ll find stalls selling traditional dishes made with age-old recipes.
+If you’re lucky enough to visit during Losar (Ladakhi New Year) or the Hemis Festival, some of the best festivals of Ladakh, you’ll find stalls selling traditional dishes made with age-old recipes.
 The perfect way to enjoy culture and cuisine together!

 5. Local Farms & Villages